-7 If the EPD has been verified by an approved individual verifier who has received contractual assistance from a certification body that is not accredited, this certification body shall not be included in this table.
+15 If the EPD has been verified by an approved individual verifier who has received contractual assistance from a certification body that is not accredited, this certification body shall not be included in this table.

-- Description of the product, its application/intended use and technical functions, e.g. expected service life time, - Geographical scope of the EPD, i.e., for which geographical location(s) of use and end-of-life the product's performance has been calculated, - Functional unit or declared unit, - Reference service life (RSL), if applicable, - Declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - Reference to the main database(s) for generic data and LCA software used, if relevant, - System diagram of the processes included in the LCA, divided into the life cycle stages, - Description if the EPD system boundary is "cradle-to-gate", "cradle-to-gate with options" or "cradle-to-grave", - Information on which life cycle stages are not considered (if any), with a justification of the omission, - Relevant websites for more information or explanatory materials. - the technical and functional characteristics of the fabric measured in accordance with the tests listed in Table 1 (Recognised standards should be use when referring to specific technical issues). - product certification, if any
+- Classification of Products by Activity (NACE/CPA) or - Australian and New Zealand Standard Industrial Classification (ANZSIC), - Description of the service, its application/intended use and technical functions, e.g. expected service life time, - Geographical scope of the EPD, i.e., for which geographical location(s) of use and end-of-life the product's performance has been calculated, - Functional unit or declared unit, - Reference service life (RSL), if applicable, - Declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - Reference to the main database(s) for generic data and LCA software used, if relevant, - System diagram of the processes included in the LCA, divided into the life cycle stages, - A simple visual representation or image of the service (if applicable), - Description if the EPD system boundary is "cradle-to-gate", "cradle-to-gate with options" or "cradle-to-grave", - Information on which life cycle stages are not considered (if any), with a justification of the omission, - Relevant websites for more information or explanatory materials. - Technical description of the service in terms of functional characteristics in accordance to section 2.2.2.